Kunsh1/CareerForge/README.md

 ## 🤖 Agent in Action (Demo)

-Here's a preview of the agent helping a user prepare for a Senior Software Engineer interview.
+Here's a preview of the agent helping a user for interview.

-**(You can insert the screenshots from your presentation here!)**

 **Example 1: Initial Query**
 ![Screenshot of the agent's initial response](screenshots/agent_demo_1.png)